Rúben Dias: Style of play

+Reception

 His Manchester City manager Pep Guardiola, stated that "Dias a center back who leads the defensive line and in doing so helps others to make good decisions, the same happens in relation to midfielders [...] he is a player capable of living every moment of the game [...] always being focused on what he has to do and he makes his partner better."
 José Mourinho would praise Dias as the "best centre-back in world [...] for the Premier League, [he's] gaining another level of experience, knowledge".

 Former Manchester United defender Gary Neville, stated that "Dias is the type of player who makes the whole team feel safe."
 Meanwhile, former Liverpool defender Jamie Carragher would compare Dias to legendary Barcelona defender Carles Puyol, stating that "the amount of interceptions" during a UEFA Champions League match reminded him of legendary Premier League defender John Terry, while also praising his "leadership skills".

 Personal life

-Dias dated Portuguese pop star April Ivy from 2018 until September 2021.
+Dias was in a relationship with Portuguese singer-songwriter April Ivy from 2018 to 2021.
+In March 2025, Gary Lineker mentioned in an online video that Dias was now dating British television presenter Maya Jama.